cosmos/cosmjs/README.md

 # CosmJS

-CosmJS is the swiss army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers in the Cosmos ecosystem.
+CosmJS is the Swiss Army knife to power JavaScript based client solutions ranging from Web apps/explorers over browser extensions to server-side clients like faucets/scrapers in the Cosmos ecosystem.

-"Cosm" stands for Cosmos and "JS" stands for _runs everywhere_ – we actually develop in TypeScript.
+"Cosm" is short for Cosmos and "JS" is short for _runs everywhere_ – we actually develop in TypeScript.

 ## Packages